Patreon's notice & takedown procedure

 "Once a creator is reported, we go through a thorough review process of the creator page and any socials connected or funded through Patreon.
-If the content that the creator is sharing is deemed inappropriate we will proceed with either working with the creator to get the content removed or, in case the content is identified as CSAM, we will immediately remove the creator and report it to NCMEC." - Liliana Ferreira
+If the content that the creator is sharing is deemed inappropriate we will proceed with either working with the creator to get the content removed or, in case the content is identified as child sexual abuse material (CSAM), we will immediately remove the creator and report it to NCMEC." - Liliana Ferreira

 How long does this process normally take?

 "The Content Moderation team has a resolution and response time that differs from policy to policy based on the urgency of the matter.
 When it comes to Minor Safety, we prioritize those cases above others.
 We try to get through the cases as fast as possible, with a turnaround time of 12 hours.
 We have teammates working in both Europe and the USA, which means that both time zones are covered and those cases are handled fastest." - Liliana Ferreira

 Most platforms work with a combination of AI and human T&S agents to detect illegal content on their websites.
 What makes Patreon's approach special is that all content that is reported is reviewed by a human moderator.

 "What differentiates us is that all of these reports are reviewed by a human moderator who has the final decision on whether we should remove the content and/or the creator and then communicates directly with law enforcement if necessary." - Liliana Ferreira

 While this particularly helps to ensure a high-quality takedown procedure, reviewing illegal content is a very straining task for content moderators.
 For the protection of the moderators, only dedicated trained specialists are responsible for reviewing material that was flagged for Minor Safety or CSAM.
 Furthermore, Patreon offers all content moderators monthly wellness sessions.

 Do you inform users when their content is reported?